Vision & Strategy

 To deliver this exciting and highly relevant strategy, we have defined some specific objectives in areas where we feel we are ideally placed to make a clear impact in the next five years and where we will aim target our efforts and resources:

-3. Targeting protein synthesis to block initiation and progression
+- Targeting protein turnover to block initiation and progression